 - Usually, these policy plans come with an assurance to repay the premiums paid.
 However, the rider payments are not refunded.

-- The policy provides premium reimbursement at the time of maturity and therefore, the insured do not lose the premium paid during the term period.
+- The policy provides premium reimbursement at the time of maturity and therefore, the insured does not lose the premium paid during the term period.

 - Once you buy this kind of plan, the premium remains stable throughout the term of the policy unless the contract is tumbled and hence the insured can plan the payments accordingly.
 It also protects the insured from the additional burden arising due to increasing premiums as in case of other policy plans.

-- Moreover, these plans come with tax benefit as premium paid can be claimed as tax deduction under the Income Tax Act.
+- Moreover, these plans come with tax benefits as premium paid can be claimed as tax deduction under the Income Tax Act.

 |Basis||Max Life Premium Return protection plan||Aviva i-Shield Return of Premium||Aegon life iReturn plan|